palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 ### Embed OpenBCI into the Ultracortex

-Connect your ~500 mAh lithium ion rechargeable batter to the back of your 32bit OpenBCI Board.
+Connect your ~500 mAh lithium ion rechargeable batter to the back of your Cyton OpenBCI Board.
 Then fold the battery and its wires neatly behind the board before inserting the board into the BOARD_MOUNT.
 You can then secure the OpenBCI Board to the BOARD_MOUNT by clipping BOARD_COVER over top.

 ![image](../assets/UCM3_Nova_Revised-image_assets/embed_OpenBCI.jpg)